MoserMichael/pythonimportplayground/README.md

 import package_name.__init__  as package_name
 ```

+Most of the following information will be very familiar from the previous explanation of modules:

 An imported package foo must be a sub directory directly under any one of the directories listed in the ```sys.path list```, the current directory is always part of that list.

 ```